Diagrammatization and Abduction to Improve AI Interpretability With Domain-Aligned Explanations for Medical Diagnosis: Evaluations

 Next, we examined the diagnostic performance for each cardiac disease.
-Fig. \ref{fig:results-confusion-matrices} shows the confusion matrices for the base CNN model and the three diagnostic stages of DiagramNet.
-Base CNN often confuses different diseases, unlike DiagramNet.
-Particularly, note how it confuses between MVP and MS due to their similar murmur shapes.
-When predicting on the murmur shape fits $\hat{y}_h$, DiagramNet does confuse between systolic murmurs (AS, MR, MVP), but can accurately distinguish between MVP and MS due to considering the murmur heart phase $\hat{\phi}_0$.
-The combined diagnosis prediction $\hat{y}$ ameliorates weaknesses in the initial and fit-based predictions to produce a very clean confusion matrix.
-Finally, Fig. \ref{fig:results-sensitivity-specificity} shows that DiagramNet has higher final sensitivity and specificity for all diagnoses than the base CNN.
+Fig. \ref{fig:results-confusion-matrices} shows the confusion matrices for the four prediction stages of DiagramNet, and Appendix Fig. \ref{fig:results-confusion-matrix-cnn} shows that for the base CNN model.
+Base CNN often confused different diseases, such as between MVP and MS due to their similar murmur shapes.
+When predicting on evidence evaluation with $\Breve{\bm{y}}_e$, DiagramNet did confuse between systolic murmurs (AS, MR, MVP), but could accurately distinguish between MVP and MS due to their different murmur heart phases $\hat{\phi}_0$.
+The confusion between systolic murmurs in $\Breve{\bm{y}}_e$ was due to the overfitting of more complex murmur shapes (e.g., MR overfit by AS and MVP, AS overfit by MVP), but this was mitigated with the hypothesis regularization in $\hat{\bm{y}}_r$.
+The combined diagnosis prediction $\hat{\bm{y}}$ ameliorated weaknesses in the perceptual and abductive predictions to produce a very clean confusion matrix.
+Finally, Fig. \ref{fig:results-sensitivity-specificity} shows that DiagramNet has higher final sensitivity and specificity for all diagnoses compared to the base CNN.